-It has already been said that constant improvement is a matter of mentality, especially for a small company.
-There, people think more at all levels.
-In a large organisation, you can sometimes hide for a while.
-That's not possible at Testersuite , we deal a lot with Frank as the business owner.
+It has been said before that constant improvement is a matter of mindset, especially for a small company.
+There, there is more thought at all levels.
+In a large organization, you can sometimes hide yourself for a while.
+That's not possible at Testersuite , we deal a lot with Frank as a business owner.

 People who are new here are sometimes shocked by the high level and the fact that you are constantly in the spotlight.
 We don't yet have procedures and guidelines for everything, so you have to work at it yourself.
 The need for structure arises as you grow.
 Continuous improvement fits in very well with that.

 And now suddenly everyone is working from home.
 Is that bad for continuous improvement?

 Frank: Shared sorrow is half sorrow, let's say.
 Partly, we were already used to working at home, so it was not entirely new.
 We did have to tighten some things up.
 It has become more important to make better use of the tools we use.
 That also supports you.
 You don't want to keep calling each other via Teams about small things.
 Although Teams does make a number of things more efficient.
 Sharing your screen in Teams is even an improvement.

 The chemistry of personal contact is less, of course.
 Although the vrijmibo is better now that we close the week online.
 Everyone is there now!
 That was never possible at the office.
 I also advise everyone to go for a walk every now and then.
 It keeps your head fresh.
 It also fits in with our culture of trust.